MoitreyeeHazarika/common/building-blocks/blocks/oml/oml-nb-visualizations/oml-nb-visualizations.md

 	![Boxplot chart 1](images/boxplot1.png)
 	As you can see, by default the data is grouped by the 3 species (classes) - Setosa, Versicolor, and Virginca along the X-axis, and the sepal length along the Y axis.
 Hover your cursor over each box plot to view the count.

 5. Click on Settings to view how the data is plotted.
-Under **Setup**, go to **Series to show,** and click to add the other three numeric properties - Sepal Width, Petal Length, and Petal Width.
+Under **Setup**, go to **Series to Show,** and click to add the other three numeric properties - Sepal Width, Petal Length, and Petal Width.
 	![Boxplot chart 2](images/boxplot2.png)

 6. Under Settings, click **Customizations,** edit the following settings: